 The Geographical Association (GA) supports the desire to raise standards but has previously advised on a number of points, notably that a change in qualification alone is unlikely to raise standards and that significant attention should be paid to supporting schools and teachers through training and guidance to ensure effective qualification reform.

 The GA also believes all students should be challenged and rewarded with a clear, precise and widely-understood measure of achievement, and advise that if CA is removed from geography there should still be a specific requirement for fieldwork to be included in all GCSE courses.

 We consider rewarding students with highly-developed fieldwork skills to be an important aspect of assessment in geography.
-We have written this letter, which specifically addresses the importance of coursework and advises the Secretary of State to re-consider plans for exam only assessment in GCSE geography.
+We sent this letter to the Secretary of State in July 2013, which specifically addresses the importance of coursework and advises the Secretary of State to re-consider plans for exam only assessment in GCSE geography.